MacroPad RP2040 Overview

 Section titled “BOOT button”On the top right corner of the board (when viewed from the top), there is the rotary encoder: it is the BOOT button.
 The rotary encode has 20 detents per rotation.
 The BOOT button is required to enter the bootloader, but it is also available as a user input within code.

-The rotary encoder is available at board.ROTA
+The rotary encoder is available at board.ROTA or board.ENCODER_A and board.ROTB or board.ENCODER_B.

-The BOOT button is available at board.ENCODER_SWITCH
+The BOOT button is available at board.ENCODER_SWITCH or board.BUTTON.

-The rotary encoder is available as PIN_ROTA
+The rotary encoder is available as PIN_ROTA and PIN_ROTB.

-The BOOT button is available at PIN_SWITCH
+The BOOT button is available at PIN_SWITCH.

 Pressing the button grounds the pin.